Vacuum cleaner: Specifications

-Suction
+Suction (Pa)

 The suction is the maximum pressure difference that the pump can create.
 For example, a typical domestic model has a suction of about negative 20 kPa.
 This means that it can lower the pressure inside the hose from normal atmospheric pressure (about 100 kPa) by 20 kPa.
 The higher the suction rating, the more powerful the cleaner.
 One inch of water is equivalent to about 249 Pa; hence, the typical suction is 80 in of water.

-Input power
+Input power (W)

 The power consumption of a vacuum cleaner, in watts, is often the only figure stated.
 Many North American vacuum manufacturers give the current only in amperes (e.g. "6 amps"), and the consumer is left to multiply that by the line voltage of 120 volts to get the approximate power ratings in watts.
 The rated input power does not indicate the effectiveness of the cleaner, only how much electricity it consumes.

 After August 2014, due to EU rules, manufacture of vacuum cleaners with a power consumption greater than 1600 watts were banned within the EU, and from 2017 no vacuum cleaner with a wattage greater than 900 watts was permitted.

-Output power
+Output power (AW)

 The amount of input power that is converted into airflow at the end of the cleaning hose is sometimes stated, and is measured in airwatts: the measurement units are simply watts.
 The word "air" is used to clarify that this is output power, not input electrical power.

 The airwatt is derived from English units.
 ASTM International defines the airwatt as 0.117354 × F × S, where F is the rate of air flow in ft3/min and S is the pressure in inches of water.
 This makes one airwatt equal to 0.9983 watts.